NSW tenancy reforms put the heat on both tenants and landlords

 You can read more about the residential tenancy changes that are occurring here

-The Property Owners Association of NSW will be holding the 2020 Property Investors Update covering reviews of three major pieces of legislation on Wednesday 4 March 2020.
-Click here for tickets.
+The Property Owners Association of NSW will held the 2020 Property Investors Update covering reviews of three major pieces of legislation on Wednesday 4 March 2020.
+The POA NSW holds events on a regular basis.
+Click here for more information.